komunumo/komunumo-server/README.md

 ## Configuration

 The file `application.properties` contains only some default values.
 To override the default values and to specify other configuration options, just set them as environment variables.
 The following sections describe all available configuration options.
+You only need to specify these options if your configuration settings differ from the defaults.

 ### Server

 The server runs on port 8080 by default.
 If you don't like it, change it:

 ```
-PORT=80
+PORT=8080
 ```

 ### Mail

-To be able to send mails, you need to specify an SMTP server:
+To be able to send mails, you need to specify an SMTP server (defaults are `localhost` and port`25`):

 ```
 MAIL_HOST=localhost